 Taylor was a 20-year-old sophomore at Iowa State University when her kidneys first started to fail.
 Bloated, fatigued and needing to urinate every 20 minutes, she came home from school and saw her doctor at UChicago Medicine.

 “They called me with my test results, and they said, ‘Ms. Taylor, you need to go to the emergency room … now,’” she said.

 Diagnosed with kidney failure

 Taylor was later diagnosed with focal segmental glomerulosclerosis (FSGS), a type of kidney failure.
-UChicago Medicine nephrologist Mary Hammes, MD, sustained Taylor’s kidney function for the next six years with medications.
-When they stopped being effective, she spent two years on kidney dialysis.
+UChicago Medicine nephrologist Mary Hammes, MD, sustained Taylor’s kidney function for the next several years with medications.
+When they stopped being effective, she spent five years on kidney dialysis.

 It was time for Taylor to decide: Did she want a kidney transplant?
 And if so, could she lose more than 100 pounds in order to have the surgery?